COVID-19 Action Plan

 - Sanitation – BES has contracted with a sanitation company to provide re-stocking, and frequent daily cleaning and disinfection of temporary toilet facilities, hand washing/sanitizing stations, the show office, high touch surfaces and to provide a nightly deep-cleaning of the competition grounds.

 - Social/Physical Distancing Contract – while on the competition grounds, participants, officials, service providers, trainers and grooms agree to follow the 6 foot (2 arm’s length) social distancing guideline.
-Social or physical distancing means keeping a 6-foot distance between you and other individuals who are not consistently living the same household.
+Social or physical distancing means keeping a 6-foot distance between you and other individuals.

 - Social Distancing Enforcement – Social distancing requirements will be enforced throughout the competition grounds.
 All BES competition staff have the authority to warn and remind anyone on the competition grounds of the necessity of social distancing.

-- Personal Protective Equipment (PPE) – A cloth facemask or face covering is required for all competition staff, officials, trainers, service providers and participants when not mounted on a horse and/or when unable to maintain a minimum of 6 feet from others.
+- Personal Protective Equipment (PPE) – A cloth face mask or face covering is required at all times for all competition staff, officials, trainers, service providers and participants when not mounted on a horse.
+This requirement includes members of the same household.

 - Signage – Signs are posted throughout the competition grounds and with recommendations about good hand hygiene along with information about ways to reduce the risk of COVID-19 transmission and how to recognize symptoms.